moguz/seminarPaper/report.md

 <img src="deformation_modes.png" width="30%">

-Common modes of deformation show the opening wings, thin or fat birds and several deformations of the tail and legs.<sup>[1]</sup> Qualitatively, this serves as a supporting argument for the method being successful in capturing meaningful deformations.
+Common modes of deformation show the opening wings, thin or fat birds and several deformations of the tail and legs.<sup>[1]</sup> Qualitatively, this serves as a supporting argument for the method being able to capture meaningful deformations.

 ### Quantitative Results